danilolapegna/spotify-searcher/README.md

 - A kotlin extension `UIExtensions.kt` was implemented as a convenience to allow quicker operations on activities/fragments

 - Picasso was used as a default image loading library.
+A placeholder is displayed while loading and kept in case of error.

 - [Material search bar](https://github.com/mancj/MaterialSearchBar) was used for the main search screen.